Science-Based Targets: everything you need to know

 For a business to get involved in the initiative there is a simple 4 step process to follow:

 - Submit a letter to say you are committed to the scheme.

 - Develop your own science-based target within 24 months.

 - Submit your target for validation.

 838 companies are currently taking science-based climate action and 343 companies have approved science-based targets.

-We can help you create science-based targets as part of a Carbon Management Plan that can also incorporate Net Zero goals.
-We’re already partnering with leading UK private and public sector organisations supporting them to transform their operations in line with ambitious targets that will help to save the planet and future-proof their business.
+We are already partnering with leading UK private and public sector organisations – supporting them to transform their operations in line with ambitious targets.
+This will help them future-proof their business and save the planet.